 Using Research Proposal Examples

 Although every research proposal is unique, it is a good idea to take a look at examples of research proposals before writing your initial proposal draft.
 This will help you understand the academic level you should aim for.
 Be sure to include a reference list at the end of your proposal as described above.

 In addition to reading research proposal examples, you should also outline your research proposal to make sure no crucial information or research proposal sections are missing from your final manuscript.
 Although the sections included in a research proposal may vary depending on whether it is a grant, doctoral dissertation, conference paper, or professional project, there are many sections in common.
 Knowing the differences before you draft will ensure that your proposal is cohesive and thorough.

 Research Proposal Proofreading and Editing

 It’s vital to take the time to redraft, edit, and proofread a research proposal before submitting it to your PhD advisor or committee.
-Researchers and graduate students usually turn to a professional proofreading and editing service like Wordvice to improve their research writing.
+Researchers and graduate students usually turn to a professional English editing service like Wordvice to improve their research writing.

 Our academic services, including thesis editing, dissertation editing, and research paper editing, will fully prepare any academic document for publication in academic journals.